hzysvilla/Academic_Smart_Contract_Papers/TLDR.md

 # 24_2_22
 ### SP24 | SMARTINV: Multimodal Learning for Smart Contract Invariant Inference
 * Motivation: The author tries to detect the flaws of smart contracts based on invariable.
-* Background: Invariable specifies the variable must remain unchanged on the execution of contract.
+* Background: Invariable specifies the variable must remain unchanged on the execution of the contract.
 Such is the variable in an assert condition.
 * Idea: The author adopts LLM to detect such flaws.
-* Design: The author decouples the funetuning process to find invariable.
-The author adopts the process the expert discovering flaws to finetune and prompt LLM by a fine-tuning approach.
+* Design: The author decouples the finetuning process to find invariable.
+The author adopts the process of the expert discovering flaws to finetune and prompt LLM by a fine-tuning approach.
 * Approach: The author develops SMARTINV to achieve their idea.
 * Evaluation:  SMARTINV uncovers 119 zero-day bugs and six of them are high severity.